chavierto/record-collection-plan/README.md

 ## Backend

 The backend will be built with Django and deployed to Heroku.
-It will use the REST Framework to interact with the React frontend.
+It will use the Django REST Framework to interact with the React frontend.